samplchallenges/SAMPL-league/examples/README.md

 ### 1.6: Build the base container

+In 1.6, we will build a docker image using "docker build", which we will inherit from in the Section 2.
-1. Build the base container: `docker build -t adv-tutorial-base .`
+1. Build the base container
+   * command: `docker build -t adv-tutorial-base .`

 ## Section 2: Build the container with Autodock Vina Docking methods